Olatubosun/rocksdb.docs/Delete-Scheduler.md

 **Limitations**

 * WAL files are not subject to the rate limit
-* Blob files are not subject to the rate limit
+* Blob files are always subject to rate limit, irrespective of trash to DB ratio